Brick Court Chambers London Chambers

 Your journey to pupillage

 My journey up until pupillage involved a mix of study, mini-pupillages, work and voluntary experience.
 After a degree in PPE at New College, Oxford, I worked for a year in the Mergers & Acquisitions team of Credit Suisse before deciding that finance wasn’t for me and that I wanted to pursue a career as a barrister.
-I studied the 2 year accelerated undergraduate law degree at Cambridge, followed by an LLM at Harvard.
+I studied the two year accelerated undergraduate law degree at Cambridge, followed by an LLM at Harvard.
 Throughout that whole period, I participated variously in mooting, completed mini-pupillages at five sets, a couple of vacation schemes at city firms, tutored undergraduate law, and volunteered at the Islington Law Centre, Harvard’s Prison Legal Assistance Project and the Immigration Law Clinic.

 I didn’t get pupillage the first time I applied, which turned out to be a blessing in disguise as I was then able to do the LLM.
 This was an amazing year where I took incredibly interesting courses, met people from all over the world, volunteered with legal projects I was passionate about and also got to travel around parts of the US!
 I obtained my pupillage offer whilst on the LLM, and did the BPTC the following year.
 The application process of course isn’t easy, but I think the key ways to stay sane are to be organised (start on the written gateway applications far earlier than you think you need to), manage your expectations, and have alternatives lined up for the following year in case you don’t secure pupillage the first time round (be that voluntary experience, paralegal work, travel or further study).